-Home remedies for knee pain have always been popular but even more so now with over a quarter of the world in lockdown.
+Home remedies for knee pain have always been popular but even more since the onset of coronavirus.

 Many are worried about their knee pain and coronavirus is impacting the help and treatment they can access.